x

 Keep emergency funds on hand

 Even if you typically avoid credit cards, it’s good to have one in case of an emergency.
-Hotels typically require a major credit card even if they take cash, and carrying enough cash for a hotel stay of unknown length is probably not desirable.
+After all, hotels typically require a major credit card even if they take cash, and, besides, carrying enough cash for a hotel stay of unknown length is probably not desirable.

-At the same time, some cash is a good idea for the small expenses that arise when staying away from home.
-In a disaster, banking systems might be down or stores may have problems with their card payment processing systems.
+At the same time, keeping some cash on hand remains a good idea for the small expenses that arise when staying away from home.
+Remember that, during a disaster, banking systems might be down, or stores may have problems with their card payment processing systems.

 How much cash you should keep on hand varies by region.
-Consider prices in your area and how many people you have to care for.
+In this regard, consider prices in your area and how many people you have to care for.

 Plan your escape routes and possible destinations

 In an emergency, it may be faster or even necessary to take a route you don’t usually use to get to safety.
-It’s a good idea to have paper maps of your area in case your GPS fails.
+As such, it’s a good idea to have paper maps of your area in case your GPS fails.

-Consider ahead of time where you’ll go to take shelter.
-Hotels and motels tend to fill quickly during a disaster, so you may have to travel farther to find a vacancy.
+An equally prudent step is to consider ahead of time where you’ll go to take shelter.
+Remember that hotels and motels tend to fill quickly during a disaster, so you may have to travel farther to find a vacancy.
 Luckily, with a working cell phone, you can book a place while en route rather than driving around looking for accommodations.

 Maintain all vital documents